 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using digoxin (Digitek®, Lanoxin®), other medicine to lower blood pressure (such as atenolol, diltiazem, metoprolol, nifedipine, propranolol, verapamil, Inderal®, Lotrel®, Norvasc®, Tenormin®, or Toprol®), or medicine for depression (such as amitriptyline, doxepin, nortriptyline, Elavil®), or medicine to treat mental illness (such as haloperidol, promethazine, Phenergan®, Thorazine®).
+- Make sure your doctor knows if you use digoxin (Digitek®, Lanoxin®), other medicine to lower blood pressure (such as amlodipine, atenolol, diltiazem, metoprolol, nifedipine, propranolol, verapamil, Bystolic®, Caduet®, Lotrel®, Tenormin®), medicine for depression (such as amitriptyline, doxepin, nortriptyline, Elavil®), or medicine to treat mental illness (such as haloperidol, promethazine, Phenergan®, Thorazine®).

-- Do not use this medicine together with other products containing clonidine (e.g., Catapres®, Kapvay®).
+- Do not use this medicine together with other products that contain clonidine (such as Catapres®, Kapvay®, Nexiclon?
+XR).

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.